ChorusOne/celo-cosmos-bridge/README.md

   - [A fork of cosmos-sdk](https://github.com/ChorusOne/cosmos-sdk/tree/add-wasm-management), with an additional module to allow execution of wasm-based light clients.
   - [Celo geth](https://github.com/celo-org/celo-blockchain), an Ethereum based blockchain with Istanbul BFT consensus
   - [Quantum-tunnel](https://github.com/ChorusOne/quantum-tunnel/tree/celo), a simple relayer, written in rust.
-  - Tendermint light client (TBD), written in solidity and deployed on the Celo blockchain
+  - [Tendermint light client](https://github.com/ChorusOne/tendermint-sol), written in solidity and deployed on the Celo blockchain
   - [Celo light client](https://github.com/ChorusOne/celo-light-client), written in rust as CosmWasm contract.
 Its wasm bytecode need to be uploaded to cosmos node as part of bridge setup.

 ## Integration tests